AbsentmindedGCN/BRC-CODE-DMG/README.md

 1. Boot BRC with the plugin installed to generate the config file.
 It's named *"transrights.codedmg.cfg"*.
 2. Access the config file using the Config editor in r2modman.
 3. Under "Change Game Rom" set the RomPath to the game you want to load.
 For example, *"C:\Users\Absentminded\Desktop\ROMs\Pokemon - Crystal Version (USA, Europe) (Rev 1).gbc"*.
-4. Hit *Save* in the upper righthand corner.
+4. Hit *Save* in the upper right-hand corner.
 5. If you're in-game, close the app, then re-open it.
 The new game will start.

 **TIP:** If you ever need to change controls or settings, close the app on your phone, then reopen it.
 Each time the app is opened, it will re-read your config file.

 ### > Where do I get Game ROMs?
-There's a lot of great Game Boy and Gameboy Color [Homebrew ROMs on itch.io](https://itch.io/games/tag-gameboy)!
+There's a lot of great Game Boy and Game Boy Color [Homebrew ROMs on itch.io](https://itch.io/games/tag-gameboy)!

 ### > What are the Controls?
 #### Main Controls